DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - The number of the level indicates what kind of testing and confirmation has been performed
 - The important concepts:
     - To perform an evaluation, you need to select the **Target of Evaluation (TOE)** (e.g. firewall or an anti-malware app)
-    - The evaluation process will look at the **protection profile (PP)**, which is a document that outlines the security needs (customer "I wants"); a vendor might use a specific protection profile for a particular solution
+    - The evaluation process will look at the **Protection Profile (PP)**, which is a document that outlines the security needs (customer 🔥"I wants"🔥); a vendor might use a specific protection profile for a particular solution
-    - The evaluation process will look at the **Security Target (ST)**, specifying the claims of security from the vendor that are built into a TOE (the ST is usually published to customers and partners and available to internal staff)
+    - The evaluation process will look at the **Security Target (ST)**, specifying the claims of security from the vendor that are built into a TOE (the ST is usually published to customers and partners and available to internal staff).
+STs are considered the implemented security measures or the 🔥"I will provide"🔥 from the vendor.
     - An organization's PP is compared to various STs from the selected vendor's TOEs, and the closest or best match is what the org purchases
     - The evaluation will attempt to gauge the confidence level of a security feature
     - **Security assurance requirements (SARs)**: a description of how the TOE is to be evaluated, based on the development of the solution